If you’re curious about Vessi shoes, check out my candid Vessi shoes review to find out if they’re worth it.

 If you need waterproof sneakers, then the Vessi Everyday Shoes are a good bet.
 They’re great for keeping cold water out as long as they’re not submerged.

-But overall, there are some things that the Vessi Everyday Shoes don’t deliver on.
+But overall, there are some things that Vessi shoes don’t deliver on.

-They’re not breathable, they take forever to dry if they get wet, and they get stinky quickly.
-I suppose that’s the trade-off for a knit material that keeps water out.
+But the fact is, they’re not breathable, they take forever to dry if they get wet, and they get stinky quickly.
+I suppose that’s the trade-off for a knit material that keeps water out, but it’s also the reason they’re gathering dust under my dresser these days.

-I will continue to wear my Vessi’s when I need waterproof shoes, but they aren’t my favorite–I’d honestly recommend the Allbirds Mizzles for a good rainy day shoe over Vessi.
+Vessi’s are decent-quality waterproof shoes, but they aren’t my favorite–I’d honestly recommend the Allbirds Mizzles for a good rainy-day shoe over Vessi.

 However, if you’re sold on getting a pair of Vessis, I’d recommend getting them on sale if you can, as the price point is a bit high for what they are.